 In the afternoon you may return to Nuremberg on your own, visiting the Toy Museum with your entrance covered by Vantage.
 Nuremberg is a famous city of inventors and tinkerers, so this will be a delightful visit.

 During the day there will be a presentation on board about the Bavarian Beer Experience.
-You will also enjoy an evening performance of a local Bavarian brass band.
+Later, back on the ship, enjoy some local entertainment by a Magic of Rhythm tap dance show.

 Altmühl Valley sailing, Bamberg walking tour